f4exb/sdrangel/plugins/channelrx/demodam/readme.md

 <h3>1: Frequency shift from center frequency of reception direction</h3>

-The "+/-" button on the left side toggles between positive and negative shift.
+The "+/-" button on the left side of the dial toggles between positive and negative shift.

 <h3>2: Frequency shift from center frequency of reception value</h3>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
-This effectively floors at the digit position.
+This effectively floors value at the digit position.

 <h3>3: Channel power</h3>